alexwing/ConsoleToGUI/README.md

 ![Step](./Res/capture.png)

-Small script to generate a log file with all the information from the Unity Debug.Log console, it also includes the option to show a Textbox Log in aplication UI.
+This script is used to generate a log file with all the information from the Unity Debug.Log console.
+It also includes the option to show a Textbox Log in the application UI.

 ## Features

-- Create log file in app path o local resourses path
+- Create log file in app path or local resources path
-- Vervose Debug with stacktrace
+- Verbose debugging with stack trace
-- Display in UI or silent mode.
+- Display in UI or silent mode

 ## Others

-- FPSDisplay.cs for display framerate on UI
+- FPSDisplay.cs for displaying framerate on the UI
-- FlyCamera.csm for simple wasd and mouse camera control for test scenes
+- FlyCamera.cs for simple WASD and mouse camera control for test scenes
 - Utils.cs some useful functions

 ## Use

-Copy to assets folder and add it to any gameobject
+To use this script, simply copy it to the assets folder and add it to any game object.